Monthly Forecast

 - The Observatory gratefully acknowledges the European Centre for Medium-Range Weather Forecasts, the Tokyo Climate Center of the Japan Meteorological Agency and the National Centers for Environmental Prediction of National Oceanic and Atmospheric Administration, USA for providing dynamical prediction model forecast and hindcast data to support the formulation of monthly forecast for Hong Kong.

-- Monthly Forecast for February 2026 will be available around 1st February 2026.
+- Monthly Forecast for March 2026 will be available around 1st March 2026.

 - Monthly mean temperature and rainfall categorical forecasts charts.